mgmarlow/mgmarlow.com/words/2022-09-22-reading-the-puzzler.md

 ---
-title: The Puzzler
+title: 'Reading: The Puzzler'
-author: A.J.
-Jacobs
 date: 2022-09-22
-rating: 2
+tags: reading
 ---

+Talking about _The Puzzler_ by A.J.
+Jacobs.

 If you can ignore Jacobs musings on the virtues of puzzling (which is, despite the book's subtitle, mercifully light), _The Puzzler_ offers some entertaining stories about puzzle fanaticism.
 Just don't go in expecting much else.